jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ## Set up your hardware

+If your distribution uses JACK as sound server, go to "Configure JACK with QjackCtl".

+If your distribution uses PipeWire by default, go to "Configure PipeWire".

 ### Configure JACK with QjackCtl

 Jamulus Clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.